NiGhTTraX/mugshot/README.md

   interface](lib/interfaces/png-processor.js),
 - **rootDirectory** - the path where the screenshots and diffs will be saved;
   defaults to `visual-tests`.
+- **acceptFirstBaseline** - whether the test should pass if the selector is tested for the first time.
+Defaults to `true`.

 If any of the implementations are not provided, Mugshot's defaults are used.